Experimental measurement of quantum first-passage-time distributions

-In order to measure the QFPTD, we perform repeated trials and aggregate the first-passage times.
-A single trial proceeds as follows: the ion is ground state cooled using resolved-sideband cooling~\cite{Wineland_Monroe_RevModPhys}, and the internal state is pumped to $\ket{D_{5/2}}$.
+In order to measure a QFPTD, we perform repeated trials and aggregate the first-passage times.
+For stroboscopic measurements with fixed interval $\theta$, and where $P^{\text{S}(\text{A})}(i\theta)$ is the probability of obtaining a \textit{survival} (\textit{absorption}) outcome from the $i^\text{th}$ measurement given that all prior measurements resulted in \textit{survival}, the QFPTD is given by The first passage occurs when the first \textit{absorption} measurement is obtained.
+Thus, a single trial proceeds as follows: the ion is ground state cooled using resolved-sideband cooling~\cite{Wineland_Monroe_RevModPhys}, and the internal state is optically pumped to $\ket{D_{5/2}}$.
 Thus each trial starts with the ion in